Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 -

-Click Save public key and save the public key in the following file:
+Click Save public key and save the public key to a file named

 <key_name>.pub